gregmcwhirter/python-style-guide/python-style-guide.md

 #### Unit Tests

-- Focus on one tiny bit of functionality.
+- Focus on one small bit of functionality.
 - Should be fast, but a slow test is better than no test.
 - It often makes sense to have one testcase class for a single class or model.